Stability for the 3D Riemannian Penrose inequality: Proof of main theorems

 where $x_o=(\frac{m_0}{2}, 0,0)$ and

 locally uniformly.

 In the following, we will only consider the manifold $M_i$, which is equivalent to $\{ \frac{1}{2} \leq f_i < 1\} $.
 Since $h_i = f_i^{4}g_i$, we know $g_i$ and $h_i$ are two uniformly equivalent metrics on $M_i$.
-When talking about uniform upper or lower bound on volume, area, or distance etc., there is no difference by using either metric, so we will omit the subindex for simplicity.
-Also we always identify $\mathcal{E}_i$ as a subset in $\mathbb{R}^3$ by using the diffeomorphism $\mathbf{u}_i$.
+When discussing uniform upper or lower bound on volume, area, or distance, etc., there is no difference between using either metric, so we will omit the subscript for simplicity.
+Additionally, we always identify $\mathcal{E}_i$ as a subset of $\mathbb{R}^3$ using the diffeomorphism $\mathbf{u}_i$.